Mostly nonuniformly sectional expanding systems: Introduction and statement of results

 \begin{remark}[ASH and MSH attractors] ASH or MSH attractors (transitive attracting sets) automatically satisfy the conditions on equilibria of items (2) and (3) above, respectively. \end{remark}

-Next results show that the class of multisingular hyperbolic systems given in \cite{Crovetal2020} does not encompass all sectional hyperbolic systems and provides examples of MNUSE which do not satisfy any of the SH, ASH and MSH conditions.
+Next results show that the class of multisingular hyperbolic systems, given in \cite{Crovetal2020}, does not encompass all sectional hyperbolic systems, and provides examples of MNUSE which do not satisfy any of the SH, ASH and MSH conditions.

-\begin{mainthm} On every $3$-dimensional connected Riemannian manifold $M$, for any given $r\ge1$, there exists a $C^r$ open set of vector fields exhibiting a sectional hyperbolic attracting set which is not multisingular hyperbolic. \end{mainthm}
+\begin{mainthm}[Star property versus MSH and Lorenz-like singularities] On every $3$-dimen\-sional Riemannian manifold $M$, for any given $r\ge1$, there exists a $C^r$ open set of star vector fields exhibiting a sectional hyperbolic attracting set which is not multisingular hyperbolic.

+In addition, there exists a $3$-dimensional connected Riemannian manifold $M$ which, for any $r\ge1$, admits a $C^r$ open set of star vector fields supporting a sectional hyperbolic attracting set containing no Lorenz-like singularities. \end{mainthm}

+We construct several examples of attracting sets and attractors which satisfy only one of the SH, ASH or MSH conditions; or that admits dense trajectories with coexisting Lorenz-like and Rovella-like equilibria, with two-dimensional central-unstable direction, or higher central dimension.